snadi/CodeAnalysisDemos/ReadMe.md

 # Running the Demos

-The repo comes with a Dockerfile that takes care of using the correct version of python and setting up dependencies.
+The repo comes with a Dockerfile that takes care of using the correct version of Java and setting up dependencies, including compiling the various projects into jar files to use.

 To build the Docker image (this may take a bit of time):

 ```
-docker build --tag=ca-demo:f19 .
+docker build --tag=ca-demo:f23 .
 ```

 To run the docker image:

 ```
-docker run --name CADemo -it --rm ca-demo:f19 /bin/bash
+docker run --name CADemo -it --rm ca-demo:f23 /bin/bash
 ```

 Unless otherwise specified, all instructions below are based on running from within the Docker image (which means that all most code for the demos has been compiled already)